NEXUS: What It Is, How It Works, and How to Get It for Less

 Accuracy is important to us so this article has gone through a thorough 3-stage review process and fact-checked by our team.

-If you’ve travelled across the border in the past 20 years, you might have seen the designated NEXUS lanes.
 NEXUS is a joint program run by the Canada Border Services Agency and U.S. Customs and Border Protection to expedite border crossings between the countries.
+If you’ve travelled across the border in the past 20 years, you've probably noticed designated NEXUS lanes.

 Key Takeaways

-• A NEXUS card costs $120 USD (effective October 2024) but some credit cards offer rebates as a perk.
+• A NEXUS card costs $120 USD, but some credit cards offer rebates as a perk.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.